Flash3001/Xamarin.Swift/README.md

 # Xamarin.Swift3.Support

 Xamarin doesn't yet provide support for binding Swift libraries.
-This project is try to provide all Swift3 runtime libraries in a organized way.
+This project is a try to provide all Swift3 runtime/libraries in a organized way.

-Each runtime dependecy will be provided through a NuGet package, all of them will depend on Xamarin.Swift3 package which only include a MSBuild target file for moving the denpendencies when using Simulator and Device.
+Each library dependecy will be provided through a NuGet package, all of them will depend on Xamarin.Swift3 package which only include a MSBuild target file for moving the denpendencies when using Simulator and Device.

+Do not include them all as dependency in your project as it will increase the final App size.
+Use just what you need.

 <h2>List of NuGet packages</h2>
 <h4>Moves runtime files around:</h4>
 https://www.nuget.org/packages/Xamarin.Swift3/

 <h4>Libraries:</h4>
-Do not include them all as dependency in your project as it will increase the final App size.
-Use just what you need.

 - https://www.nuget.org/packages/Xamarin.Swift3.AssetsLibrary/
 - https://www.nuget.org/packages/Xamarin.Swift3.AVFoundation/